- Supported OAuth 2.0 flows

 curl --data "@auth.txt" --request POST "https://gitlab.example.com/oauth/token"

-client_id
+client_id and client_secret:

 echo 'grant_type=password&username=<your_username>&password=<your_password>' > auth.txt